 All levels ages 16+

-Can’t attend all six live sessions?
+Can’t attend all five live sessions?
 Register and you will receive links to recordings for any of the live classes that you miss.

 Description: This course will be geared so that any level person can learn.
 Marji will teach various techniques in such a way that the beginner can paint at one level while the more sophisticated painter will be able to enhance the lesson.
 You will learn how to lay the paint as well as different painting techniques.
 By the end of the workshop everyone will have finished paintings.
 Sessions will involve sharing and positive critiquing.